rugtres/programming4biologists/index.md

 ### Schedule

-This is the course schedule for 2021.

 | **Daily schedule:** 9:00-12:00, 13:00-17:00 |
 | **Location:** EA 5159.0062 |
 | **Online open office:** 13:00-15:00 on Blackboard Collaborate |

+Below is the summary schedule for the 2021 course.
 For the more detailed schedule, [click here](https://rugtres.github.io/programming4biologists/schedule).

 <table>
   <tr>